On Extension modules of finite homological dimension: Finite Homological dimensions of deficiency modules

 \section{Finite Homological dimensions of deficiency modules}

-\begin{setup} From now until the end of the text, $R$ is local, and unless otherwise stated, all $R$-modules will be finitely generated. \end{setup}

-In this section, we derive some results about the implication of having modules of deficiency with certain finite homological dimensions.
-For this, we assume here that $R$ has a dualizing complex $\boldsymbol{D}$.
-Moreover, we suppose that $\boldsymbol{D}$ is normalized in the sense that $\Hom_R(k, \boldsymbol{D})\simeq \Sigma^d k$, where $d$ is the dimension of $R$.
+\begin{setup} In the rest of the paper, $R$ is local, and unless otherwise stated, all $R$-modules will be finitely generated.
+Moreover, in this section, we assume that $R$ has a dualizing complex $\boldsymbol{D}$.
+Also, we assume that $\boldsymbol{D}$ is normalized in the sense that $\sup D=\dim R$. \end{setup}

-The existence of $\boldsymbol{D}$ is equivalent to $R$ being a factor of a Gorenstein local ring $S$, i.e., $R$ is an epimorphic image of $S$.
+The existence of $\boldsymbol{D}$ is equivalent to $R$ being a factor of a Gorenstein local ring $S$, i.e., $R$ is a homomorphic image of $S$.
 In that context, Schenzel \cite{Sch98} generalized the notion of a canonical module of a ring in the following sense: For an $R$-module $M$, set